zrydys/zrydys.github.io/details.md

 ## **Who We Are**

- Currently a small, dedicated team continuosly growing through collaborations at Polo Digital.
+ Currently a seed team yet dedicated and continuosly growing through collaborations at Polo Digital and R&D+i and partners.
 Experiencience in coding, integration, and Agile project management

 ---